Gifted Education Strategies

 Separate studies conducted during the last few decades have demonstrated both the need for and the benefits of gifted education programs.
 Of special interest are the documented benefits that occur for all children when gifted education strategies and programs are extended to other students, as well.
 Simply stated . . .
 Gifted education works!

 Why Gifted Programs are Needed

-Gifted and talented students and those with high abilities need gifted education programs that will challenge them in regular classroom settings and enrichment and accelerated programs to enable them to make continuous progress in school.
+Gifted students and those with high abilities need gifted education programs that will challenge them in regular classroom settings and enrichment and accelerated programs to enable them to make continuous progress in school.

 Educational acceleration is one of the cornerstones of exemplary gifted education practices, with more research supporting this intervention than any other in the literature on gifted individuals.
 The practice of educational acceleration has long been used to match high-level students’ general abilities and specific talents with optimal learning opportunities.

-This important instructional strategy condenses, modifies, or streamlines the regular curriculum to reduce repetition of previously mastered material.
+This important instructional strategy condenses, modifies, or streamlines the regular curriculum to reduce the repetition of previously mastered material.
 “Compacting” what students already know allows time for acceleration or enrichment beyond the basic curriculum for students who would otherwise be simply practicing what they already know.

 The practice of grouping, or placing students with similar abilities and/or performance together for instruction, has been shown to positively impact student learning gains.
 Grouping gifted children together allows for more appropriate, rapid, and advanced instruction, which matches the rapidly developing skills and capabilities of gifted students.

 Identification is a critical component of effective gifted education programming.
 One size does not fit all.
 In addition to using assessments appropriate to the services provided, different strategies may be needed to ensure students with high potential are identified.

 Information provided by the National Association of Gifted Children